mattvizzi/FamilyRecipe/replit.md

 ## Recent Changes (December 2024)

 ### December 25, 2024
+- **HubSpot CRM Integration**: Automatic sync of app data to HubSpot:
+  - Users sync as Contacts when they register
+  - Families sync as Companies when created or updated
+  - Recipes sync as Deals in a "FamilyRecipe Pipeline" with Public/Private stages
+  - All syncing is non-blocking async to avoid slowing down the app
+  - Uses description field to store app IDs for deduplication and lookup
 - **CRITICAL CSRF fix**: Fixed AI recipe processing by replacing raw fetch() with apiRequest() helper that handles CSRF tokens
 - **Rate limiting**: Added express-rate-limit on expensive endpoints:
   - `/api/recipes/process` (AI processing): 10 requests per 15 minutes per user